DinoVukelic/New-Graph-for-Data-Extraction/README.md

                                     category = "Other"
                             End Select

+                            ' Read Trader Name from row 4
+                            traderName = ""
+                            If Not IsError(ws.Cells(4, i).Value) Then
+                                traderName = Trim(CStr(ws.Cells(4, i).Value))
+                            End If

-                            Debug.Print "  Column " & i & " => row1='" & machineNameFull & "'; Prefix='" & machinePrefix & "'; Category='" & category & "'"
+                            Debug.Print "  Column " & i & " => row1='" & machineNameFull & "'; Prefix='" & machinePrefix & _
+                                        "'; Category='" & category & "'; Trader='" & traderName & "'"

-                            ' Initialize collection and store category if this machine name has not been processed yet If Not machineTimes.Exists(machineNameFull) Then
+                            ' Initialize dictionaries for this machine if not already present If Not machineTimes.Exists(machineNameFull) Then
                                 machineTimes.Add machineNameFull, New Collection
                                 machineCat.Add machineNameFull, category
+                                machineTrader.Add machineNameFull, CreateObject("Scripting.Dictionary")
+                            End If

+                            ' Record the Trader Name if provided (avoiding duplicates) If Len(traderName) > 0 Then
+                                If Not machineTrader(machineNameFull).Exists(traderName) Then
+                                    machineTrader(machineNameFull).Add traderName, traderName
+                                End If
                             End If

                             ' Get time value from row 14 safely